 |3 credit course||3 hr||48 hrs|

-An exchange student’s home university is responsible for transferring SKKU credits, while SKKU provides information on the grading system and the academic policy for reference.
-SKKU’s Office of International Affairs sends the necessary documents, including academic transcript, to the home university by express mail to help the exchange student who completed the exchange program to ask for a credit transfer.
+An exchange student’s home university is responsible for transferring SKKU credits, while SKKU provides information on the grading system and the academic policy for their reference.
+SKKU’s Office of International Relations sends the necessary documents, including academic transcript, to the home university by express mail to help the exchange student who completed the exchange program to ask for a credit transfer.

 Exchange students are allowed to take up to the following credits in accordance with their major.